Gameplex-Software/Raid-of-Temples/README.md

 # Raid-of-Temples
-Repository for Raid of Temples by Gameplex (Game in progress)
+Repository for Raid of Temples by Gameplex (Game in progress potential delays due to legal actions between Apple and Epic Games)

 ![render](https://user-images.githubusercontent.com/34868944/143261341-1eaa1a80-1a5e-4446-b17f-255641ed82e2.png)